-Yes, those are three grills, but the Spirit series grills are very similar in features and construction and all offer outstanding quality for under $500.
+Yes, those are two grills, but the Spirit series grills are very similar in features and construction and all offer outstanding quality for under $500.
 Here’s a quick breakdown to explain the differences.

-The Weber Spirit E210 is a full form, yet compact gas grill, perfect for anyone who has limited space (balconies and small patios come to mind).
+The Weber Spirit E210 (full review here) is a full form, yet compact gas grill, perfect for anyone who has limited space (balconies and small patios come to mind).

 Two stainless steel burners give you 26,500 BTU on a 360-square-inch cooking surface.
 The grates are porcelain-enamel covered cast iron.
 An electronic ignition gets your burners going without hassle, and you get two folding side tables.